 There are special rules if you’re self-employed.
 When calculating the deduction for contributions made to your own SEP-IRA, compensation is your net earnings from self-employment, which takes into account both the deduction for one-half of your self-employment tax and the deduction for contributions to your own SEP-IRA.
 For this reason, you determine the deduction for contributions to your own SEP-IRA indirectly by reducing the contribution rate called for in your plan.
 For more information on the deduction limitations for self-employed individuals, see Publication 560, Retirement Plans for Small Business (SEP, SIMPLE, and Qualified Plans).

 Employer contributions to a SEP-IRA won’t affect the amount you can contribute to a Roth or traditional IRA.
 However, this may preclude you from receiving a tax deduction for contributions to a traditional IRA.
-See IRA Deduction Limits and Publication 590, Individual Retirement Arrangements (IRAs).
+See IRA Deduction Limits and Publication 590-A, Contributions to Individual Retirement Arrangements (IRAs).

 How to find the mistake:

 Calculate 25% of each employee’s compensation (limited to $260,000 in 2014) and compare the total contributions made for the employee to the lesser of that amount or the dollar limitation for that year ($52,000 in 2014).
 Review the special calculations in Publication 560 if you are a partner or self-employed.

 How to fix the mistake:

 There are two methods to correct a failure to limit employer contributions to employees.

 - The amount in excess of the annual limit, adjusted for earnings through the date it’s corrected, should be distributed from the affected employee’s SEP-IRA and returned to the employer if it exceeds $100.
 If it isn’t feasible to determine what the actual investment earnings would have been, you may use a reasonable rate of interest.
 The affected employee doesn’t include the distributed amount in income, but the plan sponsor must report it on Form 1099-R with a taxable amount of zero.